PasamonteG/SQLDI_Install/WMLZ_Deploy.md

 ## Step 7	Configuring additional user IDs	(Sysprog with USS & Security skills)

+Ensure that the LE runtime libraries are APF-authorized.

+Configure (or reuse) userids for

+* CICS
+* DB2
+* RACF
+* Docker (n/a)

+probably use IBMUSER for all

 ## Step 8	Configuring network ports for WMLz	(Sysprog with USS & Security skills)

 ## Step 9	Configuring secure network communications for WMLz	(Sysprog with USS & Security skills)